You are here:

 What, in relation to your writing, are you most proud of?

 My love of detective fiction dates back to the age of eight, when I first discovered Agatha Christie.
 I watched the film Murder Most Foul at a bizarre but memorable village fete – opened by Margaret Rutherford, who descended from a helicopter! – and my enjoyment of the mystery prompted me to start reading Christie’s books.
 The full story of that extraordinary day is told in The Golden Age of Murder, but really, from that moment on I was hooked.
-At the same time, I conceived the wild ambition of become a crime writer.
+At the same time, I conceived the wild ambition of becoming a crime writer.
 Over the years, my passion for the genre has never faltered.
 I’ve been lucky to fulfil that early dream and perhaps I owe this to keeping the faith and writing books that I truly believe in.

 At what point in your life did you start to describe yourself as an author?